alestiago/issue-samples/README.md

-# Alejandro's issue repository
+# Issue repository

-This repository stores reproductive samples of issues from different codebases.
+This repository stores reproductive samples of issues present in different codebases.

-Although the repository might seem empty, it is not.
-Reproductive samples are stored in branches.
+Reproductive **samples are stored in branches**.

-### 🪵 Branch naming convention
+## 🪵 Branch naming convention

 Branches follow the naming convention: